smokeyfeet/smokeyfeet-site/content/teachers.md

 -----------
 It was love at first dance: Ali & Katja have been dancing together ever since they met on a Paris dance floor in 2003.
-Based in Heidelberg, Germany, they are working to spread the Lindy Hop through their teaching teams in Heidelberg, Darmstadt and Berlin and with their own travelling to teach workshops around Europe.
+Based in Heidelberg, Germany, they are working to spread the Lindy hop through their teaching teams in Heidelberg, Darmstadt and Berlin and with their own travelling to teach workshops around Europe.